Deducteam/isabelle_dedukti/README.md

         isabelle scala_build
         ```

-      - locate the directory where Isabelle databases are stored:
-        ```bash
-        cd $(path_to_isabelle_dedukti)/examples
-        make ISADB_DIR
-        ```

-    In the following, whenever `make` is evoked, it is considered to be done from the examples directory (or using `make -C $path_to_isabelle_dedukti/examples`)

   * **Patching the Isabelle/HOL library**

     A few Isabelle/HOL files need to be modified so that exported proofs are of smaller size and that no oracle are used.
 See the modifications in [HOL.patch](https://github.com/Deducteam/isabelle_dedukti/blob/master/HOL.patch).
-For now, HOL and HOL-Library are patched.
+For now, only HOL and HOL-Library are patched.

-    - You may want to start with changing the permission on the HOL folder:
+    - Change the permission on the HOL folder:

     ```bash
     chmod -R +w $path_to_Isabelle_dir/src/HOL/
     ```

-    - Patch the folder, from the isabelle_dedukti folder:
+    - Patch the HOL folder from the `isabelle_dedukti` folder:

     ```bash
     patch -up0 -d $path_to_Isabelle_dir/src/HOL/ < HOL.patch